tehbooom/elastic-data/README.md

 ## Usage

-> You must be authenticated with `git` before execution

 1. Ensure you have a configuration file in `~/.config/elastic-data/config.yaml`

 > If one does not exist on initial startup it will be created for you with some defaults